 What is the best homeowners insurance in Nevada?

 The best home insurance company in Nevada is different for every homeowner.
 It depends on factors like your budget, your coverage needs, where you live and what you are looking for in a policy.
-It can be helpful to spend time researching providers and compare quotes from a few different companies to find the option that fits your needs and budget.
+It can be helpful to spend time researching providers and comparing quotes from a few different companies to find the option that fits your needs and budget.

 How do I get homeowners insurance in Nevada?

 To purchase homeowners insurance in Nevada, it helps to start off by getting a quote.
 You may be able to do this online, by phone or by visiting a local agency.
-You will likely be asked to provide your contact information, and details about your home, like the square footage, year it was built, the amount of coverage you need and your desired deductible.
+You will likely be asked to provide your contact information and details about your home, like the square footage, year it was built, the amount of coverage you need and your desired deductible.
 When you decide to purchase a policy, a representative may have you sign an application and make a payment.